hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

   in the current IAS API Guide.

 PSEmanifest
-  Platform Services Enclave manifest, it is part of an SGX quote for enclaves using Platform Services like Trusted Time and Monotonic Counters.
+  Platform Services Enclave manifest.
+It is part of an SGX quote for enclaves using Platform Services like Trusted Time and Monotonic Counters.

 AEP
   Attestation evidence payload sent to IAS (see IAS API specifications).
-  Contains JSON encodings of the quote, an optional PSEmanifest and an optional nonce.
+  Contains JSON encodings of the quote, an optional PSEmanifest, and an optional nonce.

 AVR